Jade-ux/wunderlust_gallery/README.md

 - Create an account: users can create an account, signing up with their email address.
 - Add artwork to cart - users can add artworks they wish to purchase to their cart.
 - View cart - users can view their shopping cart and all the items in it before proceeding to checkout.
+- Edit cart items - users can edit their cart before checking out to remove items or increase or decrease the quantity of items.
 - Checkout - users can pay for their items and the site will process their order and take payment via Stripe.
 - View profile - users can view their profile and update their shipping details or see their order history.
 - Filter artwork - users can filter artwork by Artist, Country, Category or Price.